santiagovianadno/spotter-questions/README.md

 3–5 years
 6–10 years
 +10 years
+2. How often do you program with Pharo?

-2. How would you describe your experience level with programming in general?
+4. How would you describe your experience level with programming in general?
 Beginner
 Intermediate
 Advanced
 Expert
-3. What is your primary use case for Pharo? (e.g., education, research, professional development, personal projects)
+5. What is your primary use case for Pharo? (e.g., education, research, professional development, personal projects) SPOTTER QUESTIONS

-SPOTTER QUESTIONS
 1. I am familiar with the Spotter tool in Pharo.
 2. I use the Spotter tool frequently.